trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     callbacks instead of nested `Effect.runPromiseWith`, and client streaming facade callbacks now decode the legacy envelope through Schema before applying service-specific public callback semantics.
+  - Gateway dispatcher ownership and serialization cleanup is complete: injected pubsub backends are not closed by the manager, one-shot producers are acquire/use/release bracketed, and serialization failures are typed Effect errors.
   - Do not make `gateway/rpc-protocol.ts` the next cleanup target: it is a Fastify socket compatibility bridge while the public Effect RPC server layers require SocketServer or Effect HTTP routing.